You are here

 - ICD-10-AM Codes: G60.0

-This is a genetic disorder (hereditary disorder) affecting the peripheral nervous system, both motor and sensory systems, mainly affecting movement and sensation in the legs and feet and sometimes in the hands and wrists.
-See further comments below.
+The term Charcot-Marie-Tooth disease covers a spectrum of genetic disorders (hereditary disorders) affecting the peripheral nervous system, mainly affecting movement and sensation in the legs and feet and sometimes in the hands and wrists.
+It manifests with slowly progressive motor symptoms, foot deformities (pes cavus and hammer toes) and lack of positive sensory symptoms despite clear sensory involvement.

 Additional diagnoses that may be covered by SOP